callchain/lua-vm/README.md

 # Lua Virtual Machine

-A Lua virtual machine for blockchain in C++ version.
+A Lua virtual machine for blockchain in C/C++ version.
+Blockchain embed this Lua virtual machine to execute Lua smart contract,  make blockchain as configurable system.
+Also blockchain can provide syscall for Lua smart contract to interact with each others.

-Make blockchain as configurable software.
+In this Lua virtual machine, io, thread and coroutine libraries are removed, only support basic lua functions.

 ## Rationale